Text encoders bottleneck compositionality in contrastive vision-language models: Introduction

 \section{Introduction}

-\emph{``A penguin on Mars wearing a spacesuit and walking a robot dog next to Santa Claus."} \citet{marktweet}'s text-to-image query is the type that modern multimodal models \emph{should} be able to support.
-It's spatially precise (the dog is \emph{next to} Santa, not in front), compositional (\tikz[baseline=(node1.base)]\node (node1) {robot}; \tikz[baseline=(node2.base)]\node (node2) {dog};, but not \tikz[baseline=(node3.base)]\node (node3) {robot}; \tikz[baseline=(node4.base)]\node (node4) {Santa};), and imaginative (it's unlikely such an image exists already).
-However, several recent works have shown that a variety of multimodal models (despite acheving strong benchmark performance) are frequently unable to reason about even simple spatial relations or attribute attachments \cite{gokhale2022benchmarking,thrush2022winoground,yuksekgonul2022and}.
+\emph{``A penguin on Mars wearing a spacesuit and walking a robot dog next to Santa Claus.''} \citet{marktweet}'s text-to-image query is the type that modern multimodal models \emph{should} be able to support.
+It is spatially precise (the dog is \emph{next to} Santa, not in front), compositional (\tikz[baseline=(node1.base)]\node (node1) {robot}; \tikz[baseline=(node2.base)]\node (node2) {dog};, but not \tikz[baseline=(node3.base)]\node (node3) {robot}; \tikz[baseline=(node4.base)]\node (node4) {Santa};), and imaginative (it is unlikely such an image exists already).
+However, several recent works have shown that a variety of multimodal models (despite achieving strong benchmark performance) are frequently unable to reason about even simple spatial relations or attribute attachments \cite{gokhale2022benchmarking,thrush2022winoground,yuksekgonul2022and}.

-Underlying several popular multimodal models like CLIP \cite{radford2021learning}, DALL-E 2 \cite{ramesh2022hierarchical} and ALIGN \cite{Jia2021ScalingUV} is a \emph{pooled text encoder,} i.e., a text representation model that outputs a single vector for a given input caption.\footnote{Pooled text encoders (c.f., bidirectional multimodal encoders) are used for a variety of practical reasons: e.g., for guided diffusion \cite{dhariwal2021diffusion}, for fast k-NN queries over billions of images \cite{LAION}, for contrastive objectives dependent on large batch sizes like \newcite{radford2021learning}'s 32K example ``mini"-batch, etc.} In this work, we use this representational bottleneck as an interface to ask: how precise are textual representations of visually-descriptive language in these modern multimodal models?
+Underlying several popular multimodal models like CLIP \cite{radford2021learning}, DALL-E 2 \cite{ramesh2022hierarchical} and ALIGN \cite{Jia2021ScalingUV} is a \emph{pooled text encoder,} i.e., a text representation model that outputs a single vector for a given input caption.\footnote{Pooled text encoders (c.f., bidirectional multimodal encoders) are used for a variety of practical reasons: e.g., for guided diffusion \cite{dhariwal2021diffusion}, for fast k-NN queries over billions of images \cite{LAION}, for contrastive objectives dependent on large batch sizes like \newcite{radford2021learning}'s 32K example ``mini''-batch, etc.} In this work, we use this representational bottleneck as an interface to ask: how precise are textual representations of visually-descriptive language in these modern multimodal models?